The internal languages of univalent categories: Models of Type Theory in Univalent Foundations

 \begin{exa} We have the following comprehension category.

 This comprehension category is both full and univalent. \end{exa}

 It is important to note that we do not assume that the cleaving in \cref{def:comp-cat} is split.
 While in set-theoretic foundations splitness is necessary to model dependent type theory, this is not so if we assume univalence.
 There are rules in type theory saying that the substitution $\substTy{\id}{A}$ is equal to $A$ in type theory, and that substitution commutes with composition of context morphisms.
 In the context of fibrations, these rules translate to the Cartesian lift of the identity being equal to the identity, and the Cartesian lift of a composition being equal to the composition of the Cartesian lifts.
 These two requirements only hold up to isomorphism in general, and they only hold up to equality if the fibration is split.
-However, if we assume that the involved categories are univalent, then we always have the desired equalities, because every isomorphism gives rise to an identity.
+However, if we assume that the involved categories are univalent, then we always have the desired identities, because every isomorphism gives rise to an identity.
+The coherence problem remains: since one would not force the initial model to be a set, there could be multiple ways to prove that two types are equal.
+One can solve this problem for the groupoid-syntax of type theory with a universe and $\prod$-types~\cite[Theorem 16]{altenkirch:2025}.